Using Your Unused Vacation Days

 Even if you’re still working from home and the kids are taking classes online, you can do that from anywhere.
 So why not from the comfort of an oceanside suite at The Embassy Suites by Hilton St. Augustine Beach Oceanfront Resort or the family-friendly World Golf Village Renaissance St. Augustine Resort?
 You’ll have access to hi-speed Wi-Fi and business office amenities, while the kids have their own private space to work and take lessons online (recess can be a surfing lesson or just relaxing by the pool).

 Discover Local History

 St. Augustine is the nation’s oldest city and offers the entire family an opportunity to immerse themselves in history--a combination of education and entertainment.
 Start with a stroll along the grounds of the Castillo de San Marcos, the oldest masonry fort in the U.S., built by the Spanish to defend against the British in the 17th century.
-Step back a few hundred years at Colonial Quarter, where reenactors make three centuries of history come to life with blacksmith demonstrations and live musket firings.
+Step back a few hundred years at Colonial Quarter, where living history interpreters make three centuries of history come to life with blacksmith demonstrations and live musket firings.